dapphub/dapptools/src/seth/README.md

 See also [`seth events`] which decodes logs using an ABI specification.

+### `seth lookup-address`

+Print the address the provided ENS name resolves to.
+If the name is not owned or does not have a resolver configured, an `invalid data for function output` error will be thrown.
+An error will also be thrown if the forward and reverse resolution do not match.

+    seth lookup-address <address>

 ### `seth ls`

 Display a list of your accounts and their ether balances.